SVIL2024/Siamese_pseudo_kl/README.md

-# Distance-augmented Deep Autoencoder with a Siamese Architecture for Video Anomaly Detection
+# Video Anomaly Detection using a Siamese Network with Pseudo Anomalies

 A brief description of what this project does and who it's for